As a district leader, you understandably might not know where to begin when it comes to investigating potential inequities in your district.

 6. What groups of students may be over- or underrepresented in advanced course enrollment or gifted and talented programs?

 Related to the question above, this question can help you dig deeper on academic disparities.
 Look into whether some student populations are enrolled in advanced or honors courses, or gifted and talented programs, at a higher or lower rate than others.
-If you see discrepancies, this could be a sign that some students are not receiving the same level of access, resources, or opportunities as other students when it comes to advanced instruction and programming.
+If you see discrepancies, this could be a sign that some students are not receiving the same level of access or resources as other students when it comes to advanced instruction and programming.

 7. What groups of students may be over- or underrepresented in our disciplinary and behavioral data?